Wildlife and Habitat

 Mayors Monarch Pledge

 Monarch SignSince 2021, each Mayor of Mountain View has signed onto the Mayor’s Monarch Pledge through the National Wildlife Federation.
-As part of this pledge, the City of Mountain View committed to three actions:
+As part of this pledge, the City of Mountain View commits to at least three actions every year related to either education, outreach, creation of pollinator habitat, or maintenance and enhancement of existing pollinator habitat.

 Engage with Community Garden Groups